markuschr/worklight/development_notes.md

 The device could also work as a powerbank when a car charger which has two usb outputs is used.
 The other one could provide 5 V to the microcontroller and the other port could be inserted to the case for charging a phone or etc.

+Remote control of the LED could also be possible to implement with Wifi.